CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

   <interface-id>        Interface

-### Atrributes
+### Attributes

-  allow-rp              Allow RP feature, which allows RP address to be
-                        accepts for the received
+  allow-rp              Allow RP feature, which allows RP address to be accepts for the received

-  multicast-boundary-oil
-                        PIM join/prunes are accepted or dropped based upon the prefix-list filter apply on outgoing filter list on the specified interface. use-source            Use unique source address in PIM Hello source field.
+  multicast-boundary-oil  PIM join/prunes are accepted or dropped based upon the prefix-list filter apply on outgoing filter list on  the specified interface.

+  use-source            Use unique source address in PIM Hello source field.

 ## nv set interface <interface-id> router pim address-family ipv4-unicast allow-rp